rewardhacker00/prime-rl/README.md

 Train a small model (`willcb/DeepSeek-R1-Distill-Qwen-1.5B`) on high-school level math questions.
 It is recommended to have at least 2xA100-80GB GPUs or more for this experiment.

-On two GPUs, run the following command to run the experiment.
+On eight GPUs, run the following command to run the experiment.

 ```bash
 uv run rl \